 If your dog has any sensitivities, you will want to make sure you do not feed those items to avoid issues.
 If you suspect your dog to have a sensitivity, feed an elimination diet to determine the problem.

-Calculate the meal weight requirement as well as muscle meat, edible bone, liver, and other organs using the calculator below.
+Calculate the meal weight, muscle meat, edible bone, liver, and other organs using the calculator below.

 When feeding raw only feed meat under 100mg sodium per serving, it should not be enhanced, seasoned, smoked, or cooked in any way.

 Only white meat and bone is fed when first transitioning to raw feeding – additional proteins, such as red meat, and organs are added later.
-Feeding bland meals in the beginning helps your dog’s GI adjust to the new raw food and too much rich foods will cause diarrhea and digestive upset.
+Feeding bland meals in the beginning helps your dog’s GI adjust to the new raw food.
+Too much rich foods will cause diarrhea and digestive upset.
 Chicken is a great starter protein.
 However Turkey, Rabbit, Quail, and Cornish Hen can be substituted as the starting protein for raw feeding.

 Adding extra bone to the first couple meals in the transition period is recommended to help firm loose stool.
 Remember to always feed cuts appropriate to your dogs size and eating habits.
-Small dogs should get chicken wings, drumsticks, necks, and/or feet.
-Medium to large dogs should get leg quarters or half breast.
-Continue feeding white meat and bone to your dog until firm stools are firm and regulated.
-It can take anywhere from 1-2 weeks, sometimes longer, for a dog to fully adjust to a bland meal.
+Feed small dogs chicken wings, drumsticks, necks, and/or feet.
+Feed medium to large dogs leg quarters, backs, or half breast.
+Continue feeding white meat and bone to your dog until stools are firm and regulated.
+It can take anywhere from 1-2 weeks for a dog to fully adjust to a bland meal.

-If your dog experiences digestive upset and diarrhea for 2 or more days remove the skin/excessive fat, up the bone content, and provide Slippery Elm Bark (SEB) with probiotics 15 minutes before each meal until stools have firmed up.
+If your dog experiences digestive upset and diarrhea for two or more days remove the skin/excessive fat, increase the bone content, and provide Slippery Elm Bark (SEB) with probiotics 15 minutes before each meal until stools firm up.
 Once your dog’s stool is firm and regular, decrease bone content to 10%, stop providing SEB, and move to the next step.
 Continue providing probiotics during the transition period if your dog shows signs of GI upset when a new item is introduced.

 Monitor your dog while eating.
 Most kibble fed dogs who transition to raw do not know how to properly chew food.
 Sometimes choking happens for dogs who typically eat fast and gulp their food.

-Red meat is essential to a raw diet and should be introduced following a successful week on white meat only.
-Pork, Beef, Lamb, and Goat are good examples of red meat options to being introducing at this step.
-Introduce in small amounts and gradually increase amounts over a few days.
-Red meat naturally creates dark brown stool, to not be alarmed if your dog’s stool becomes dark after the introduction of red meat.
+Red meat is essential to a raw diet and should be introduced following a successful week on white meat.
+Pork, Beef, Lamb, and Goat are good examples of red meat options to introduce at this step.
+Introduce in small amounts and gradually increase over a few days.
+Red meat naturally creates dark brown stool, do not be alarmed if your dog’s stool becomes dark after the introduction of red meat.
 If stools remain firm and regular, move onto the next step.